Sucharitha Gamlath: Works

 He was a pioneer in introducing the writings of Georgi Plekhanov, Leon Trotsky, André Breton, Walter Benjamin and Terry Eagleton on Marxist literary criticism to Sinhala readership.
 He became the most popular opponent of the then dominant bourgeois idealist literary tradition of the Peradeniya School led by the late Professor Ediriweera Sarachchandra.
 But Piyaseeli Wijegunasinghe was written Principles of Marxist Criticism: A Reply to Sucharitha Gamlath. her series of cannons aimed at Professor Sucharitha Gamlath, who, after quitting the RCL, went onto attack her previous works baselessly.

-Gamlath co-authored a book critical of Sarachchandra's aesthetic vision with late Kirthi Balasuriya.
-That book alone is a monumental contribution to the field of literary criticism because it makes a commendable and successful attempt at struggling with the remnants of idealism in the literary criticism.
-When it is translated into international languages, the world intellectual community will realise that here in this tiny island are the twins of aestheticians of world class.
+Gamlath co-authored a book critical of Sarachchandra's aesthetic vision with Kirthi Balasuriya.
+That book attempts to struggle with the remnants of idealism in the literary criticism.

 Gamlath was one of the greatest aestheticians Sri Lanka has ever produced.
 His knowledge of both oriental and accidental aesthetics wasunquestionable.
 His massive contribution to literary criticism is yet unsurpassed, and can basically be divided into three periods.
 In the first period we find a scholar well-armed with the fundamentals of Sanskrit aesthetics into the literary criticism, then messed up with efforts by others to found an indigenous critical theory.
 His arguments to this effect could be found in his 'Kavsilumini Vinisa'.

-He bravely introduced theories of Sanskrit aesthetics having understood that it was to India that we ought to turn because it was the intellectual universe of our past.
-In his 'Rasavada Vivaranaya', 'Samskrutha Natya Kalava Saha Abinnana Sakunthalaya,' 'Natya Sastraye Rasavadaya', etc. We find that commendable attempt.
-I still think his 'Rasavada Vivaranaya' serves as a guide-book for the students who wish to have a grasp of 'rasavadaya' in Sinhala.
+He introduced theories of Sanskrit aesthetics having understood that it was to India that we ought to turn because it was the intellectual universe of our past.
+In his 'Rasavada Vivaranaya', 'Samskrutha Natya Kalava Saha Abinnana Sakunthalaya,' 'Natya Sastraye Rasavadaya', etc. we find that attempt.
+His 'Rasavada Vivaranaya' serves as a guide-book for the students who wish to have a grasp of 'rasavadaya' in Sinhala.

 In the second period of his literary service we find a transitional intellectual whose aesthetic philosophy had been inclined to western theories of aesthetics.
-His 'Sahithya Lokaya ha Seba Lokaya' is a fine manifestation to this tendency where he raises questions and suspicions relating to the concepts of beauty, truth, morality and aesthetic judgement.
+His 'Sahithya Lokaya ha Seba Lokaya' is a manifestation to this tendency where he raises questions and suspicions relating to the concepts of beauty, truth, morality and aesthetic judgement.